michaelmcandrew/civicrm-user-guide-gitbook/petition/set-up.md

     information; you will then need to periodically dedupe records.

-To learn more about how to create custom field sets, see the chapter Custom Fields in the Organising Your Data section.
-To learn about how to create a custom profile, see the Profiles chapter.
+To learn more about how to create custom field sets, see the chapter *Creating Custom Fields* in the *Organising Your Data* section.
+To learn about how to create a custom profile, see the *Profiles* chapter.

 Create a New Petition
 ---------------------